stealthpatch/Stealth_Patch/README.md

 - Increased odds for box location to be either fire trap room or dressing room, it's 50/50 if the weight sets in.
 - Weighted setup, chances of getting a weapon for the setup from the box is 15%.
 - Drop cycle will always make sure double maxes will not happen.
-- Weighted Thundergun average: `19-21` hits, has 1% chance to get a 40-110 hit trade.
-- Weighted Crossbow average: `25-30` hits.
+- Weighted Thundergun & Crossbow trades after round 50.

 ### "FIVE" (`zombie_pentagon_patch_override.ff`)
 - Weighted setup, chances of getting a weapon for the setup from the box is 15%.
-- Drop cycle will always make sure double maxes will not happen.
+- Drop cycle will filter out max ammos being first in cycle.
 - Every time you pull the elevator, you have a 15% chance to get windows set.

 ### Ascension (`zombie_cosmodrome_patch_override.ff`)